You should soften your water because it can prevent a lot of residential and commercial headaches if you live in an area with hard water.

 - Clothes that look dingy or faded, or feel scratchy or hard, after coming out of the washing machine

 - Distressed house plants with chalky calcium deposits on the leaves

 - Higher-than-average electric bills

 You don’t have to take our word for it that water softening is beneficial.
 A Penn State University publication noted that water softening is “a well-developed technology that has been used in homes for almost 65 years” and that “soft water not only eliminates these nuisances [hard water scale on pots, skin, and appliances] but also protects appliances and saves cleaning time.”

-Learn more about how investing in a water softener pays you back in our blog Are water softeners worth it?
+Learn more about how investing in a water softener pays you back.
 If you have more questions about adding a water softening system to your home, contact us today.
 Your Indy Water Pros are always here to help.